erikbasargin/async-swiftly/README.md

 </p>

 Tired of chasing down flaky async tests and spending hours debugging unpredictable failures?
 What if your asynchronous unit tests could just work—reliably and fast? `AsyncSwiftly` here to help you stabilize your async testing environment in Swift, so you can spend less time fixing tests and more time building great features.

+> [!IMPORTANT]
+> This project is in early development and is currently incomplete.
+Features, APIs, and behavior are subject to change without notice.